Handling Complex Cases With Unparalleled Expertise

 - Other next of kin of the deceased person

-According to the statute of limitations in Ohio, the personal representative has two years from the date of the deceased individual’s death to file a wrongful death action.
-If he or she attempts to file a wrongful death lawsuit after those two years have passed, the defendant will most likely ask the court to dismiss the case, and the court will comply with that request.
+According to the statute of limitations in Ohio, the personal representative has two years from the date of the deceased death to file a wrongful death action.
+If the representative attempts to file a lawsuit after those two years have passed, they will most likely be unable to do so.
+To learn more about the statute of limitations and wrongful death law, click here to read our blog post.

 Damages in an Ohio wrongful death lawsuit include: